Path-Check/privacy-security-GPS/principles/1_SecurityImplementation.md

 * Aggregated data published from Safe Places shall be obfuscated or encrypted so that concern points cannot be accessed

 ### OWASP Principles
 Based on [this OWASP document](https://github.com/OWASP/ASVS/raw/master/4.0/OWASP%20Application%20Security%20Verification%20Standard%204.0-en.pdf) the correct principles have been included.
-Specifically that includes Cookie-based Session Management, Authentication Verification, and Access Control related requirements.
+Specifically that includes Cookie-based Session Management and SOAP Web Service Verification Requirements (as we are using Tokens, and REST), Communications Security Requirements, Authentication Verification, SSRF Protection Requirements, Deployed Application Integrity Controls, Access Control, Build and Validate HTTP Request Header Requirements related requirements (as these are the responsiblity of the implementing Healthcare Authority).

 #### 1.1 Secure Software Development Lifecycle Requirements
 * Verify the use of threat modeling for every design change or sprint planning to identify threats, plan for countermeasures, facilitate appropriate risk responses, and guide security testing